chipsalliance/verible/verible/verilog/tools/formatter/README.md

 freshness: { owner: 'hzeller' reviewed: '2020-10-07' }
 *-->

 `verible-verilog-format` is the SystemVerilog formatter tool.
-You can can get a full set of avilable flags using the `--helpfull` flag.
+You can get a full set of available flags using the `--helpfull` flag.

 For automatic formatting suggestions on github pull requests, there is a [easy to integrate github action available][github-format-action].